pkopriv2/bashum/README.md

 # Commands

 * *build*         - Assembles the bashum project in the current working directory.
+* *deploy*        - Assembles and deploys the bashum project in the current working directory.
 * *install*       - Installs a bashum to the local bashum repo.
 * *list*          - Lists the currently installed bashums.
 * *remove*        - Uninstalls a bashum file.